vincentyang1998/vincentyang1998.github.io/index.md

 Here is **Vincent Yang (田珩)**.

-I am a finance master's student at the University of Rochester, where I also serve as a Academic Tutor in Investment, Applied Financial Statement Analysis and Options and Futures with Python courses.
-Prior to my graduate studies, I held the role of Financial Due Diligence Analyst at a consulting firm, engaging in projects ranging from short-selling investigations to PE buy-side due diligences.
-In addition, I gained practical experience through internships in FP&A roles at GE, Bosch, and Vanke.
+I am a finance master's student at the University of Rochester, currently serving as Research Assistant and Academic Tutor in Investment, Financial Statement Analysis and Options and Futures with Python courses.
+Prior to my graduate studies, I held the role of Forensic Due Diligence Analyst at a consulting firm, engaging in projects ranging from short-selling investigations to PE buy-side due diligences.
+In addition, I interned in FP&A roles at GE, Bosch, and Vanke.

 **<font color='red'>[Highlight]</font> I am searching for a Fall 2024 PhD program.
 Please contact me with any leads.
 Thank you!**